icaropires/django-singleton-model/README.rst

 Troubleshooting
 ---------------

 Check the example folder if you have any doubts.
-Or you can created an issue it doesn't work anyway.
+Or you can create an issue.

 .. |Build Status| image:: https://travis-ci.org/icaropires/django-singleton-model.svg?branch=master